supabase/realtime/forum/README.md

 Both share the same per-node fundamentals:

 * Process pids never leave the node they live on.
-* Group membership is partitioned locally for concurrency (one partition GenServer per scheduler by default).
+* Group membership is partitioned locally for concurrency (one GenServer per scheduler by default — a `Forum.Partition` for Census, a `Forum.Muster.Shard` for Muster).
 * A cluster forms by all nodes starting the same scope name; nodes discover each other via Erlang distribution.

 ## Installation